intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 This tutorial requires understanding of Abstract Syntax Trees (ASTs).
 You should be able to inspect, traverse, & manipulate ASTs.
 If you're not familiar with ASTs, make sure to check out [our guide on understanding ASTs first](#).

 ### Writing simple codemods
 Before getting into this tutorial, make sure you're familiar with writing simple codemods.
-If you're not, make sure to go over [our tutorial for writing your first codemod](#), first.
+If you're not, go over [our tutorial for writing your first codemod](#).

 ---